soulboundgg/soulbound-unreal-integration/README.md

 ## Requirements

 - Unreal Engine 4.26
-- [SoulBound API Key](https://mainframe.soulbound.gg) (Create a user followed by a game and get the api key for staging or production environment)
+- Get SoulBound API Key at (https://mainframe.soulbound.gg) (Create a user followed by a game and get the api key for staging or production environment)

 ## Getting Started